 How To Become a High Impact Leader

 Gaining 150 to 1000 productive hours back starts with shifts like those I outlined above.

 There’s much more, of course, and I share it with you over the 10 sessions of the High Impact Leader Course, each of which contains a short video, some workbook reading and a highly practical exercise that will help you figure out how to apply the strategies to your life

 Of everything I’ve written and created for leaders so far, The High Impact Leader is what I’m most excited about.

 Here’s why: if leaders get time energy and priorities working in their favor, it impacts everything.

 You become a better spouse.

 The impact doesn’t just happen at work.
 It happens everywhere.

-I’ll continue to provide free content through my blog, podcast and in other channels, but if you want to take a deep dive and make 2017 your best year yet, the High Impact Leader course might be right for you.
+I’ll continue to provide free content through my blog, podcast and in other channels, but if you want to take a deep dive, the High Impact Leader course might be right for you.